vinceskahan/v5wiki/Transfer-from-sqlite-to-MySQL.md

 If the new database is to be used as the weewx archive, weewx will need to be configured to use MySQL as per the [Configuring MySQL](http://weewx.com/docs/usersguide.htm#configuring_mysql) section of the [User's Guide](http://weewx.com/docs/usersguide.htm).

 There is one more step before the new database can be used with weewx: creating the daily summaries inside the new database.
 If weewx is configured to use the new database the daily summaries will be built automatically by weewx at the next startup.
-Alternatively, the daily summaries can be built manually using the `wee_database` utility and the `--backfill-daily` option:
+Alternatively, the daily summaries can be built manually using the `wee_database` utility and the `--rebuild-daily` option:

-    $ wee_database --backfill-daily
+    $ wee_database --rebuild-daily

 # Using wee_database